 Abbey Road Studios and Crossing - 3 Abbey Road (map)

-Abbey Road Studios, a recording venue that has seen some of the biggest names in music come through the doors.
+Abbey Road Studios is a recording venue that has seen some of the biggest names in music come through the doors.

 The Beatles recorded nearly all of their albums and singles dating from 1962 to 1970 here.

-For more information, read our in-depth post on the crossing and the studio.
+For more information, read my in-depth post on the crossing and the studio.

-During the time of The Beatles, the Studios were owned by EMI.
-Today it is a property of Universal Music.
+During the time of The Beatles, the Studios were owned by EMI, but today it is a property of Universal Music.

 The building itself is still used for recordings but it is also a protected building, holding English Heritage Grade II Listed status.

-This means the building will now always be preserved from major alterations and changed in recognition of its’ musical historical impact.
+This means the Abbey Road Studios building will now always be preserved from major alterations and changed in recognition of its’ musical historical impact.

 Paul McCartney's Current London Home - 7 Cavendish Avenue (map)

-As he owns many properties over the world, he is not here all of the time, but it is not unusual to see him in the shops and pubs on the nearby St. John’s Wood high street.
+As he owns many properties over the world, he is not here all of the time, but I have seen him many times in the shops and pubs on nearby St. John’s Wood High Street.

 Beatles Coffee Shop - St. John’s Wood Station (map)